-Although organizations always differ in their specific solution needs, Verdantix was able to identify three categories of savings that cover the main benefits related to an IWMS deployment:
+Although organizations differ in their specific solution needs; three categories of savings can be identified that cover the main benefits related to an IWMS deployment:

 - IT rationalization

-1. Gasunie considerably reduced their number of paid software licenses
+1. Gasunie considerably reduced its number of paid software licenses

-Gasunie, the main network of natural gas transportation in The Netherlands, discovered they had more than 90 different systems in place to manage their facility processes.
-They decided that Planon was the best fit for their requirements in order to consolidate their system landscape.
-With the structured and phased approach from Planon, Gasunie was able to implement Planon Universe for Corporate Real Estate and Facility Managers, including the following modules: Self-Service, Maintenance Management, Move Management, and Project Management.
-In the end, Gasunie was able to reduce the 90 different systems they were using for FM processes down to just 1!
-Because of this the amount of systems for facility management processes could be reduced from 90 to 1!
-That translates to 89 licenses that no longer need to be managed or paid for.
+Gasunie, the main network of natural gas transportation in The Netherlands, discovered it had 90 different systems in place to manage its facility processes.
+They realized that they had to consolidate systems in order to become as effective as possible.
+With a structured and phased approach from Planon, Gasunie implemented Planon Universe for Corporate Real Estate and Facility Managers, including Self-Service, Asset & Maintenance Management, Move Management, and Project Management modules.
+This meant that the amount of systems for facility management processes could be reduced from 90 to 1!
+That means 89 licenses that no longer need to be managed or paid for.

-2. King’s College London moved from reactive to preventive maintenance management
+2. King’s College London moved from reactive to preventative maintenance management

 King’s College London, one of the top 20 universities in the world, has a real estate and facility team responsible for operating and maintaining about 4.3 million square feet of space across 130 buildings.
-King’s College had already purchased and implemented Planon for a couple of years, when they decided they needed to expand and use Planon for Maintenance Management as well to maximize their operational efficiency.
-Areas they wanted to improve upon, included: 1) achieving detailed records on reactive maintenance workload, 2) better measurements of planned preventative maintenance, 3) and gaining clarity on how resources were actually being used..
-Overall, they really wanted to increase their ownership of the system and its processes, and to gain an even better understanding of their perceived complexities.
+It had already recognized the positive impact of the Planon Universe platform for its maintenance management, but also knew that the solution was not being used to its full potential.
+King’s College London was still struggling with 1) no detailed records on reactive maintenance workload, 2) only a few measurements of planned preventative maintenance, and 3) no clarity on how resources were really being used.
+These issues highlighted that processes could be further optimized and that actual use of the system needed to be revitalized.
+The college really wanted to increase its ownership of the system and its processes, and to gain an even better understanding of its perceived complexities.

-With the use of Planon’s IWMS platform they gained control and transparency which reduced their maintenance backlog by 50% within only three months.
-In addition, it also allowed them to move from a reactive maintenance model to a preventive one.
-Their BIM Manager said that “the solution brought us real insights and we can now benefit from faster processing, improved communication, and better work allocation, as well as meeting our SLAs and improving customer feedback.”
+With the use of Planon’s IWMS platform it gained control and transparency which reduced maintenance backlog by 50% within only three months.
+In addition, it also allowed the move from a reactive maintenance model to a preventative one.
+King’s College London’s BIM Manager said: “The solution brought us real insights and we can now benefit from faster processing, improved communication, and better work allocation, as well as meeting our SLAs and improving customer feedback.”